-Bunn makes some auto drips that are partially made in the States, but that’s not good enough for most people who value USA Made products.
+Bunn makes some auto drips that are partially made in the USA, but that’s not good enough for most people who value 100% USA Made products.

 The AeroPress is still your best bet for a solid, USA made coffee maker.

-You should get one before Aerobie decides to move manufacturing overseas (I don’t think this will happen, but you never know).
+You should get one before Aerobie decides to move manufacturing overseas (I don’t have evidence this will happen, but you never know).

 If your kitchen is anything like mine in terms of size, the size of your coffee maker is definitely going to have an impact on what you deem to be the best coffee maker.